 Robeco has been continuously working to further enhance its risk management methodologies, infrastructure and processes.

-To further improve the risk infrastructure and the storage of risk data, the risk Datawarehouse is being enhanced.
-Development of the Datawarehouse takes place in close cooperation the vendor of our risk management platform.
+In 2023 development of Robeco's risk data infrastructure continued.
+Development of the data warehouse takes place in close cooperation with the vendor of our risk management platform.
 A more centralized storage of risk data allows for improved operational efficiency throughout the company.
+Over the course of 2023, the risk management framework has been further enhanced to support the investment in complex financial derivative instruments and new investment strategies.